boonyong6/csharp-12-and-dotnet-8-note/README.md

 * Record types are defined by using the `record` keyword.
 * It makes the whole object **immutable**.
 * It **acts like a value** when compared.
-* To change any state after instantiation, you create new records from existing ones using the `with` keyowrd.
+* To change any state after instantiation, you create new records from existing ones using the `with` keyword.
 ```csharp
 ImmutableVehicle repaintedCar = car with
 {